ltrgoddard/thesis/bibl.markdown

 'motive, *n*.', *OED Online* (Oxford University Press, 2015), \<http://www.oed.com/view/Entry/122712\> [accessed 18 March 2015].]
 Mottram, Eric, 'The British Poetry Revival 1960--1975', in *New British Poetries: The Scope of the Possible*, ed. by Robert Hampson and Peter Barry (Manchester: Manchester University Press, 1993), pp. 15--50
 Muhly, James D., 'Sources of Tin and the Beginnings of Bronze Metallurgy', *American Journal of Archaeology*, 89.2 (April 1985), pp. 275--91
+Mulhern, Francis, *The Moment of 'Scrutiny'* (London: New Left Books, 1979)
 Murdoch, Iris, 'The Idea of Perfection', *Yale Review*, 53.3 (Spring 1964), pp. 342--80
 Nealon, Chris, 'The Prynne Reflex', *The Claudius App*, 4 (2013), \<http://theclaudiusapp.com/4-nealon.html\> [accessed 10 October 2013]
 Needham, Joseph, 'Chemical Heterogony and the Ground-Plan of Animal Growth', *Biological Reviews*, 9.1 (January 1934), pp. 79--109